code-312/ceic-jekyll/pages/privacy-policy.md

   site_page: []
 - template: text-area
   style: Plain
-  text_area: "<h2>7.
+  text_area: '<h2>7.
 Data Retention Periods</h2><p>We will retain your information
     for as long as your account is active or as needed to provide you services.
-If applicable, if you wish to cancel your account or request that we no longer use your information to provide you services contact us at: info@cannabisequityil.org.
-    .
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.</p>"
+If applicable, if you wish to cancel your account or request that we no longer use your information to provide you services contact us at: <a href="mailto: info@cannabisequityil.org" title="">info@cannabisequityil.org</a>.
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.</p>'
   site_page: []
 - template: text-area
   style: Plain